Your Guide to Preventing Basket Abandonment

 You want to make it as easy as possible for users to purchase from your site – so don’t overcomplicate the checkout process.

 According to Baymard, 28% of customers abandon their carts because they had to create an account and 21% didn't complete their purchase because the checkout process was too long.

 These figures go to show how pivotal the checkout process is to nudging sales over the final hurdle.

-Just by offering a guest checkout option and simplifying your form fields, you can secure these additional sales and reduce shopping cart abandonment.
+Offering a guest checkout option and simplifying your form fields can secure these additional sales and reduce online shopping cart abandonment.